SJECollins/ci-pp3-cyoa/README.md

 The game was tested throughout production when each new function was created.
 Following deployment, the game was replayed multiple times through the different decisions to ensure it functioned correctly.

 ![Testing](readme-docs/hide-and-seek-testing.webp)

+## Testing User Stories

+- "As a user, I would like to understand how to interact with the game"
+  - The title screen features a prompt to press enter to begin.
+This is the user's first introduction to the core mechanic.
+  - On the the introduction screen, the user is first asked to enter their name.
+Their input is then trimmed, capitalised an returned to them in the second prompt.
+This indicates to the user that their inputs are being taken in and used by the program.
+  - The second prompt explains the mechanics and features a simple yes or no question, and the user is provided a different response depending on how they answer which shows them that their input does effect how the program behaves.
+  - The third prompt gives the user an option to respond either with a letter or keyword as they will be doing during the game.
+  - All these prompts are very basic and subtle ways to introduce the user to the gameplay featured throughout.
+They are intended to be simple enough for users who aren't familiar with classic adventure games to have basic understanding of how to play.
+- "As a user, I would like to be able to make decisions within the game that change the story"
+  - The core gameplay mechanic is prompting the user to make a decision that effects the course of the story.
+  - There are 15 separate decisions within the story.
+Not all decisions are present in every playthrough of the story.
+The user can reach an end screen in as few as 3 prompts.
+  - Also, there is some flavour text within the story that depends on the choice a user makes but does not effect the outcome of the game.
+For example, if the user collects Burt but not the slippers, there is a line of text upon reaching the kitchen that says the player hugs Burt when they walk on the cold tiles.
+This is different depending on if they don't have Burt or are wearing slippers.
+- "As a user, I would like the options I have to be clearly presented to me
+  - The prompts for the user are separated from the story by a line of "=" and without slowprint to differentiate them from the narrative.
+  - The prompts are presented in an alphabetized list.
+Late in development the format was changed from "A." to "[A]" to further highlight the letter as an option.
+  - The keywords are underlined.
+There is no underlined text in the narrative of the game.
+  - The options are prefaced with text such as "You will:" or "You feel compelled to:" before the list to further indicate the user has to make a choice.
+- "As a user, I would like to be able to replay the game if I want when I reach an ending"
+  - The play_again function is called after a brief pause.
+It gives the user an option to replay, which will bypass the title screen and bring them back to the first room so they can quickly replay and try another path.

 ## Fixed Bugs
 - On initial deployment, the game did not run because pyfiglet was not included in requirements.txt